 There was a time when people’s decisions were made before a limited audience.
 Opinions were personal as well, and it was considered rude to offer our own without being asked.
 If shared at all, it was only with those closest to us.

-Worse than potential heartache for the friend is not giving it a chance and never knowing.
-You don’t know their relationship.
-Talk to them respectfully instead of passive-aggressively posting.
-Then butt out.
+Is a friend making a mistake in love?
+Worse than the potential heartache for the friend could be not giving it a chance and never knowing.
+You don’t know.
+Speak to them respectfully instead of posting passive-aggressively, then butt out.

 You know the old adage, “Opinions are like assholes — everybody has one.”
-Here’s an expansion on the comparison: Like assholes, precious few if any people want to see yours, much less have you rub it in their face claiming it’s the last meal on Earth.
-Let’s pull up our pants and remove our own private parts from the asshole parade.
+Here’s an expansion on the comparison: Like assholes, precious few if any people want to see yours, much less have you rub it in their face claiming it’s the best meal on Earth.
+Let’s pull up our pants and remove our own private parts from the public asshole parade.

 Illustration by Brad Gibson